 Don’t forget to breathe.
 Take a couple of deep breaths a few minutes before giving your presentation.
 This will send a message to your autonomic nervous system that helps relax and calm you.

-Another great practice to get your head straight is to use an affirmation or mantra, such as “I am going to do a great job.”
+A point often overlooked is to use an affirmation or mantra, such as “I am going to do a great job.”
 Or “I am calm and relaxed when speaking.”
 Or “I am an excellent speaker.”
 These statements and others have a powerful effect on the mind.

 Avoid a negative mindset.
 Negative manifestations happen when you place your focus on your worst fears.
 If you are thinking, “I am terrified and nervous.”
-Or, “I am going to goof this up and look really stupid.”
+Or, “I am going to goof this up and look stupid.”
 You are likely going to project that to the audience.

 Comparatively, you have positive manifestations.
-Think of a successful moment in your life.
+Think of a triumphant moment in your life.
 Focus your mindset on a time when you have enjoyed yourself.
 This helps to focus on life’s positive aspects, leaving no space in your head for pessimistic thoughts.